Senior Thesis with Distinction

-We encourage all majors to pursue graduation with distinction by writing a thesis.
-You can earn one of two levels of recognition for your work: Distinction or High Distinction.
+We encourage all majors to write a thesis.
+You can earn one of two levels of special recognition for your thesis: Distinction or High Distinction.
 A departmental committee will determine the level of distinction on the basis of the oral examination, the conduct of the research, and the quality of the written thesis.
 This committee will include your supervising professor and two other faculty members from the department.

 Spanish Major: minimum 3.3 GPA overall, 3.4 in the major